notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * Line Number [background and foreground] ⇒ For each line with a match, the line number of that match will be formatted according to this style.
 * Hit Word [background and foreground] ⇒ The matching word will be formatted using this style inside the search results.
 * Selected Line [background and foreground] ⇒ <!-- This appears to not affect things in v7.7.1; should this be filed as a bug; this was discussed in a recent forum post, though I cannot find it right now -->
-* Current line background [background only] ⇒ As you click on lines in the search results window, this style will be used to set the background colour of the search-result-window line that was clicked.
+* Current line background [background only] ⇒ As you click on lines in the search results window, this style will be used to set the background color of the search-result-window line that was clicked.

 ### Configuration file: `stylers.xml`